Creating Connectors

 To export your connector as an .mpk file, do the following:

-1. Ensure your version is aligned with the version number that appears on the Marketplace version.
-Versioning in Marketplace starts at 1.0.0 (for more information, see the Adding New Marketplace Content section in How to Share Marketplace Content).
+1. Ensure your version is aligned with the version number that appears on the Marketplace.
+Versioning in Marketplace starts at 1.0.0 (for more information, see the Adding New Marketplace Content section in Uploading to the Marketplace).
 You cannot use Marketplace to distribute your connector if it is below version 1.0.0.

 2. Generate the export module package using your Gradle script.